home-assistant/home-assistant.io/source/_posts/2017-01-21-home-assistant-governance.markdown

 ## {% linkable_title Contributor License Agreement %}

-Moving forward we will also require that all contributors to any project have electronically signed a contributor license agreement (CLA).
-We have adopted the CLA that GitHub uses for their projects.
+Moving forward we will also require that all contributors to any project have electronically signed our [contributor license agreement (CLA)][cla]. ~~We have adopted the CLA that GitHub uses for their projects~~ (see update at the top).
 Currently we have no plans to retroactively require a CLA for previous contributions, only those going forward.

 Until a signed CLA is on file your pull request will not be reviewed or accepted.
 When you open a new pull request, if you do not have a CLA on file, our helpful bot will walk you through the steps to complete the process.